 - The age of the uterus carrying the embryos is not important

 In Vitro Fertilization Success Statistics from the CDC for Age 40 and Over

 Circled in red on this graph for USA national average 2013 IVF live birth rates

 Under age 35: Live birth rate per cycle of 40%

-This graph zooms in on national average IVF statistics for women over age 40 for 2012
+This graph from the CDC zooms in on national average IVF statistics for women over age 40 for 2013

-The IVF live birth percentage rate per cycle for each age is highlighted in pink
+The IVF live birth percentage rate per cycle for each age is circled in red

 Age over 44: Live birth rate of 2%